Lee Valley Leisure Complex

-Lee Valley Leisure Complex is located at Edmonton, London, and is part of the Lee Valley Park.
-It was formerly known as the Picketts Lock Sports Centre.
+Lee Valley Leisure Complex is located at Edmonton in the Middle Lea Valley, and is part of the Lee Valley Park.

+The site was formerly known as the Picketts Lock Sports Centre.
+In 2000 it was announced that the centre would be the site of the National Athletics Stadium, and it was intended that it would host the 2005 World Athletics Championships.
+The project was abandoned by the Government in October 2001 on the grounds of increased costs and inadequate transportation links.

 It now comprises an 18-hole golf course which borders the River Lee Navigation, camping site, indoor bowls club (housed in the remains of the now-demolished Picketts Lock Sports Centre), multiplex cinema and restaurants.
 A new athletics centre was formally opened on 16 January 2007.
 The complex is owned and managed by the Lee Valley Regional Park Authority (LVRPA).